What Is A Prescription Drug Rehab?

 It is important for everyone to learn more about prescription drugs because many Americans are prescribed medication and unintentionally become addicted.
 Others may use prescription drugs for non-medical reasons believing them to be safe simply because they are legal.
 With all of the myths and misconceptions about prescription drugs, it is crucial for people to familiarize themselves with the true facts.

-The situations continues to become more dire as painkiller related deaths continue to rise.
-These deaths increased from about 4,000 in 1999 to 16,600 in 2010 meaning that in just a little over a decade overdose deaths from painkillers more than quadrupled.
+The situation continues to become more dire as painkiller related deaths continue to rise.
+These deaths increased from about 4,000 in 1999 to 16,600 in 2010 meaning that in just over a decade, overdose deaths from painkillers more than quadrupled.
 The numbers are staggering and only continue to grow as the problem worsens.

 While opioid prescriptions may be the one of the biggest problems in the U.S. currently, they are not the only prescription drug that can lead to addiction.
-Other common types of prescription addiction can come in the form of stimulants such Ritalin and Adderall, Benzodiazepines like Xanax and Valium used for anxiety and sleep medications such as Ambien and Sonata.
-These are all types of medications that can cause tolerance, withdrawal and even overdose in some cases.
+Other common types of prescription addiction can come in the form of stimulants such Ritalin and Adderall, benzodiazepines like Xanax and Valium used for anxiety, and sleep medications such as Ambien and Sonata.
+These are all types of medications that can cause tolerance, withdrawal and overdose.

-Opioids are the most addictive type of prescription drug but people who are prescribed medication for insomnia or anxiety and easily become addicted.
-It is very common for people for people to abuse stimulants in order to have increased energy and focused for important projects at work or in school.
-Unfortunately many young people become addicted to stimulants while they are using them in college to study.
+Opioids are the most addictive type of prescription drug but people who are prescribed medication for insomnia or anxiety can easily become addicted.
+It is very common for people to abuse stimulants in order to have increased energy and focus for important projects at work or in school.
+Unfortunately, many young people become addicted to stimulants while they are using them in college to study.

 There are certain ways to tell if someone in your life is struggling with an addiction to prescription drugs.
 You may notice changes in their behavior and physical appearance such as weight gain or loss as well as sleep changes.
 They also might seem irritable and depressed or seem to be having problems in work or school.

 One common behavior that occurs when people are addicted to medication is doctor shopping or getting multiple prescriptions for the same drug.
-They may do this because they are taking more pills than their doctor has actually prescribed and they need to maintain their supply.
-If someone seems to be seeing more than one doctor than this can be a clear sign of a problem.
+They may do this because they are taking more pills than their doctor has actually prescribed, and they need to maintain their supply.
+If someone seems to be seeing more than one doctor, then this can be a clear sign of a problem.

 Prescription drug abuse is a major epidemic in the United States and around the world.
 With appropriate care, including detox, medication, and therapeutic interventions, it can be overcome successfully.